PyWiFeS/pipeline/README.md

 **Controlling How OBJECT Frames Are Coadded**

-The default pipeline behaviour is to coadd exposures that share the same OBJECT header keyword, which is unhelpful when there are position shifts of the source in the IFU (due to tracking offsets, dithering, mosaicking, PA changes, etc.).
+The default pipeline behaviour is to coadd exposures that share the same OBJECT header keyword, which is unhelpful when there are position shifts of the source in the IFU (due to tracking offsets, dithering, mosaicking, PA changes, etc.) or the observations form a time series.
 With the `--coadd-mode` command line argument, one may choose:

     `all`: (default) coadd all observations with the same OBJECT name;
     `none`: treat all IMAGETYP='OBJECT' exposures separately;
     `prompt`: prompt the user to select which exposures to coadd together.

 With the `prompt` option, the user makes the choice independently for each arm.
-The choices are saved for the next time the pipeline is run with that dataset.
+The choices are saved for the next time the pipeline is run with that dataset (as long as the `--coadd-mode prompt` option is used each time).

 Example:

     pywifes-reduce my_raw_data --coadd-mode prompt

+**Association of SKY Frames with OBJECT Frames**

+While Nod & Shuffle observations automatically subtract the sky in the `run_sky_sub` step, other OBJECT frames need to have one or more SKY frames associated with it.
+At present, this relies on a manual modification of the FITS headers of such SKY images: set IMAGETYP = 'SKY'.

+Under the default `--coadd-mode all` option, associations will be made if IMAGETYP='SKY' and the OBJECT keyword matches that of the science (IMAGETYP='OBJECT') frame.

+If the `--coadd-mode prompt` option is used, the user can associate one or more SKY images with the OBJECT images of their choice.
+As above, this is done independently for each arm, and the choices are saved in case the pipeline is interrupted.

+When `--coadd-mode none` is used, a single sky frame is associated with each science frame having the same OBJECT keyword -- the first sky with the first science, the second sky with the second science, etc.

+When multiple sky frames are associated with a science image, they are scaled by their exposure time (to an equivalent EXPTIME of 1 second) and median-combined.
+The sky frame is scaled to the science exposure time and subtracted.

 **Other parameters**